-MC² MathLab provides a week-long learning design situating professional learning in grade bands K-2, 3-5, 6-8, and high school during the summer.
+MC² MathLab provides a week-long learning design situating professional learning in grade bands K-2, 3-5, 6-8, and/or high school during the summer.
 The classroom experience is led by our Teacher Leaders while video-streamed live to participant observation classrooms where they discuss, reflect, and collaborate on:

 - How students learn math

 When: June 8-12, 2020

 Where: Hayes Middle School, 1100 Texas St, NE, Albuquerque

 - Each morning, teachers observe student learning in an elementary, middle, or high school classroom!
 The primary purpose is to study classroom practice and students’ mathematical understanding while having an opportunity to reflect with colleagues about the lesson taking place in an authentic classroom.

 - In the afternoon, teachers deepen their own mathematical knowledge to better understand the requirements of the Common Core State Standards in Mathematics (CCSS-M) at their grade level.
 Through engaging in rich mathematical tasks, teachers consider lessons and instructional strategies that build conceptual understanding, and foster a community of diverse students collaboratively working as young mathematicians.

 Goal 1: To study effective pedagogy in Mathematics by supporting classroom practice through studying elements of an effective math learning environment

 - Classroom Discourse